The Wild West Arts

 Whips have been around in one form or another for as long as recorded history.
 Look at some reproductions of hieroglyphics and you’ll see that many depictions of rulers show them with their arms crossed across their chests holding in one hand a staff or religious symbol and in the other a whip.
 Not the kind of whip we know today as the Bullwhip.
 Bullwhips were used for herding cattle.

 When a whip cracks the end of the whip called the cracker travels around 750-900 mph.
 Breaking the speed of sound (a sonic boom).
 Cowboys used the sound of the whip to move cattle.
 Later whip cracking transformed into an art form with different tricks and techniques.
 And to this day they hold championships in whip cracking.
-Loop Rawlins Won the Single whip routine World Champion for Style & Technique Competition at the WWAC in 2002.
+Loop Rawlins Won the Single whip routine World Champion for Style & Technique Competition at the WWAC contest.